Mr-Zqr/mr-zqr.github.io/content/project/block_pusher/index.md

 ---
 title: Cube Pusher
 summary: This is a tiny robot designed as a class project.
 It is designed to fit into a competition and find wooden cubes and push them onto opposite colors on the ground.
-I was responsible for designing the structure of robots using SolidWorks and 3D printing, and for designing microcontroller expansion boards using Altium Designer to simplify electrical connections.
+We used 3D print for its body parts, An Arduino and a Raspberry Pi for control.
 We achieved second place in the final competition.

 date: "2022"